marceloreyran/Profile-New/replit.md

 This is a modern, professional portfolio website built for Marcelo Rey, a Frontend Developer.
 The application showcases skills, experience, education, projects, and provides a contact form for potential clients and employers.
 It features a single-page application (SPA) architecture with smooth scrolling navigation, responsive design, and modern UI components.

-The portfolio includes sections for personal information, technical and professional skills with animated progress bars, work experience and education timeline, project showcase with filtering capabilities, client testimonials, and a functional contact form.
+The portfolio includes sections for personal information, technical and professional skills with animated progress bars, work experience and education timeline, project showcase with filtering capabilities, client testimonials, and a fully functional contact form with email notifications.
 The application is built with a full-stack architecture using React for the frontend and Express.js for the backend, with both in-memory storage and PostgreSQL database support.

+## Recent Updates (August 2025)

+- Updated profile photo to professional urban background image
+- Removed date periods from experience and education sections for cleaner presentation
+- Implemented fully functional email system using SendGrid
+- Contact form messages automatically sent to marcelo.reyran@gmail.com
+- Email notifications include professional HTML formatting with portfolio branding

 ## User Preferences